kj3moraes/scholaring/README.md

 If none of these quite work for you, feel free to make your own.
 If you're using React, start with [icon.custom.tsx](./icon.custom.tsx).

-## Q&A

-#### _I'm not in CS.
-Can I still join?_

-> We're honoured that you're interested in us!
-If you're a student in UWaterloo, consider joining the [SE Webring](https://se-webring.xyz/) and [ECE Webring](https://ece.engineering/) if you're in these aforementioned programs.
-We promise they'll also take good care of you :)
->
-> If none of these are a fit, make your own!
-Webrings are a fantastic way to find new people, and don't take much technical skill to create.

-#### _Do you accept alumni and post-grad students?_

-> Yep, as long as you studied Computer Science or are currently studying it

-#### _What about minors, double degrees (ie CS BBA), etc?_

-> 👍

 ## Credits & Inspiration

-This project draws inspiration from the folks at [XXIIVV Webring](https://webring.xxiivv.com/).
-We're also good friends with our fellow students at the [SE Webring](https://se-webring.xyz/) and [ECE Webring](https://ece.engineering/)!
+This project is inspired by and forked from [UWCS Webring](https://cs.uwatering.com/).
+Their Github is over [here](https://github.com/JusGu/uwatering?tab=readme-ov-file).
+I've based this implementation of theirs, but with a slight twist for the Cansbridge Scholars.

-Justin and Wilbur currently maintain the site, so if you see any bugs please let us know by making an issue.
-We'll try to respond as fast as we can 🤞
+Keane currently maintains this site, so if you see any bugs please let me know by making an issue on here.